 Connect with Department of Neurology on Doximity

-Co-Director, Penn State Comprehensive Stroke Center
+Co-Director, Penn State Health Stroke Center

-Professor of Neurosurgery, Radiology and Public Health Sciences
+Professor, Departments of Neurosurgery, Radiology and Public Health Sciences

 Fellowship: Interventional/Vascular, Thomas Jefferson University Hospital, Philadelphia, Pa.; Neurological Surgery, Stanford University Hospital, Stanford, Calif.